 Hurricanes and tropical storms in Florida present three hazards for us: rainfall, wind, and storm surge.
-You have to think of these impacts each separately.
+You have to think of these impacts separately.
 High winds can damage metal buildings and cause property damage.
 Storms with weaker winds are more likely to stall and dump heavier rainfall.
-Rainfall and storm surges can affect metal close to the ground and the moisture, oxygen, and salt damages metal as described above under beach air.
+Rainfall and storm surges can affect metal close to the ground and the moisture, oxygen, and salt damage metal as described above under beach air.

 As you can see, Florida weather definitely affects metal.